(416) 214-5111

 Can I Get Out of a Signed Release?

-Before accepting any package from your former employer following a termination, and before signing a release, always consult with an employment lawyer to make sure you fully understand the terms of the package, what rights you will have following termination, and what rights may be limited.
+Before accepting any package from your former employer following a termination, and before signing a release, always consult with an employment lawyer in Toronto to make sure you fully understand the terms of the package, what rights you will have following termination, and what rights may be limited.

 If you have already accepted a package or have signed a release and are now concerned this may negatively impact you moving forward, do not despair.
 A highly experienced employment lawyer, like the lawyers at Sultan Lawyers, can provide you with options.